Key Takeaways

 Even a modest G1 aurora can be visible as a glow on the northern horizon from Scotland — and your phone camera will often pick up more than your eyes can see.

-Wales, the Midlands, and southern England — Probably not tonight.
-Even a G2 storm in June twilight is unlikely to reach these latitudes in any visible way.
-The good news: at Solar Maximum the next bigger event is never far away — the 8 June G3 reached camera range as far south as Northumberland, and stronger storms will come.
+Wales, the Midlands, and southern England — Probably not, but keep a camera handy.
+Even with a G3 chance, an early-July twilight event is unlikely to reach these latitudes in any visible way — though a long-exposure camera pointed north from a dark coastal spot costs nothing to try if the storm overperforms.
+The good news: at Solar Maximum the next bigger event is never far away, and the nights start drawing in again from here.
 Bookmark this page; it's updated with every fresh alert.

 How to See the Northern Lights Tonight

-If you're in northern Scotland — or anywhere in the northern UK — tonight, a few simple steps make all the difference for a G1-to-G2 event:
+If you're anywhere in Scotland, northern England or Northern Ireland tonight, a few simple steps make all the difference for a G1–G2 (and possibly G3) event:

 • Check AuroraWatch UK first.
 There's no point heading out if UK magnetometers are showing green.
 Wait for amber or red before making the effort. aurorawatch.lancs.ac.uk — free alerts by email.

 • Wait for the darkest hours.
-In mid-June the sky doesn't properly darken until around 00:00–00:30 BST, even in Scotland.
-A bright twilight sky will drown out a faint aurora, so timing matters.
-Your window is roughly 00:00–02:30 BST.
+Just past the solstice the sky never fully darkens in Scotland — the deepest twilight is around 00:00–02:00 BST.
+A bright sky will drown out a faint aurora, so timing matters.
+Your window is short, so be ready for it.

 • Face north and use your phone camera.
 Modern smartphones in Night Mode or Pro mode see more aurora than the naked eye.
 Point the camera north and take a shot even if you cannot see anything — the camera often picks up colour on the horizon that's invisible to the eye.

 • Don't wait for the perfect moment.
 Aurora activity comes in bursts (substorms) that can switch on and off within 20–30 minutes.
-Check repeatedly from 00:00 through 02:30 BST — tonight is the peak of this run, so make it count.
+Check repeatedly through the midnight-to-02:00 BST window — with the second CME due to arrive late Sunday into Monday, tonight is the peak chance of the run, so make every clear moment count.

 Brilliant green northern lights over a rugged Scottish coastline with dark cliffs and ocean below